fieldtrip/website/development/project/infrastructure_for_testing.md

 * Open issues and challenges

 - how and what to reference with?
-- make a distinction between low-level math tests (e.g. specest_mtmconvol) and high-level tests (e.g. topoplotER)?
+- make a distinction between low-level math tests (e.g., specest_mtmconvol) and high-level tests (e.g., topoplotER)?
 - how to reference the output of plotting functions?